 U.S. Companies that require travel of foreign businesspersons to the United States should be advised that each traveler will need to apply and qualify separately for a Non-Immigrant Visa.
 Visa applicants should go to the following links:

 Local currency is the “Quetzal.”
-The U.S. Dollar is commonly accepted in tourist transited areas such as artisan markets, certain restaurants and hotels.
 There is a broad presence of ATM machines throughout the capital city, but they become less available as one travels into the country’s rural areas.
 In general, the capital city, and areas where most famous tourist sites are located, well established hotels and restaurants will accept international credit cards.
 When traveling to the rural areas or smaller towns in Guatemala, it is a recommended practice to bring local cash to purchase artisan products, or food from smaller local vendors.